 What specific credit cards are offered by U.S. banks and credit unions that duplicate the European EMV chip-and-PIN design and do not include foreign transaction fees?

-Q: What specific credit cards are offered by U.S. banks and credit unions that duplicate the European EMV "chip and PIN" design and do not include foreign transaction fees?
+Q: What are the best no foreign transaction fee credit cards offered by U.S. banks and credit unions that duplicate the European EMV "chip and PIN" design?

-A: According to officials at Visa Inc., a handful of American banks and credit unions have issued a total of over a million chip-and-PIN credit cards to [...]
+A: According to officials at Visa Inc., a handful of American banks and credit unions have issued a total of over a million chip-and-PIN credit cards to U.S. account holders. [...]

 I travel a lot, and it is very convenient when overseas to use my credit card.
 I know from my foreign colleagues that their credit cards are not subject to foreign transaction fees.
 What's the cheapest option in this situation?